The 7 best tours of Rome's Pantheon

 If your accommodation is close to the area you can start your day by having breakfast at a table on the street in one of the many bars in the area and then start your tour with all your energy.

-The restaurants and food stalls are great for getting to know the typical food of Italy, such as Neapolitan pizza!
+The restaurants and food stalls are great to get to know the typical Italian food such as Neapolitan pizza!

 Rome has a variety of activities and tours to do and every tourist can choose according to their tastes and budgets so this time I tell you about an excellent and economical walking tour of the most emblematic places of the city.

 What will you see?

 You can discover in a fun way the different historical sites of the city such as the Pantheon of Rome, the Trevi Fountain, the popular Piazza Navona and Piazza Barberini.